Building a new house in an old neighborhood: Home valuation

 Ideally, newer homes ought to have a higher demand in comparison to older properties.
 It is only natural that a home buyer looking to purchase their dream home would be more drawn towards a home that’s never been lived in because that means the home has more modern materials and finishes and will need a lot less maintenance at least for a few years.

 The fact that the new home is already situated in a well-settled neighborhood as opposed to a newer neighborhood as opposed to a still-developing area ought to also add to the desirability of the property, and get the homeowner a premium price.
 However, it is noteworthy that those premium rates and demand will only last so long.
-The longer the home stays on the market post-construction, the lower the premium rates get.
+The longer the home stays on the housing market post-construction, the lower the premium rates get.

-quality of construction
+Factor in the quality of construction

 Logically thinking, a newer home should simply be valued higher than an older home because it’s newly constructed, using modern construction materials and techniques, and will be repair-free for the foreseeable future.
 Right?